Note

 {justification_prompt}

-These steps are configurable to allow you to skip, repeat, or loop through different steps as you wish.
-If any steps encounter errors, you can easily retrigger the pipeline from the specific stage of failure instead of restarting from scratch.
-On top of this, Fabric’s Monitoring Hub ensures you maintain complete visibility in your operations.
-It tracks key metrics across your pipeline with details on every step which highlight duration, resource usage, and status.
-This centralized view makes it simple to audit, refine, and guarantee the quality of your workflows as they evolve.
+The monitoring hub in Fabric also helps you maintain complete visibility in your operations.
+It tracks key metrics across your pipeline.
+Details about every step highlight duration, resource usage, and status.
+Use this centralized view to audit, refine, and guarantee the quality of your workflows as they evolve.

-The {justification_prompt} injection is used to extend the prompt and review labeled results to improve accuracy.
+You can use the {justification_prompt} injection to extend the prompt and review labeled results to improve accuracy.

-Here are code snippets to set up things for a validation workflow:
+You can use these code snippets to set up a validation workflow:

 def create_validation_user_prompt(parent_text, child_text, original_label, label_explain_list, label_name):